 But don’t start daydreaming about sipping mojitos with your laptop in one of Bali beach clubs just yet!
 Working and traveling can seem glamorous but it’s a lot of work.
 Literally.

 You should consider many factors before embarking on such a journey, and it’s best to be prepared.
 We created a list of tips for you to make the most of the remote work adventure and avoid the common mishaps that inexperienced digital nomads have to deal with.

 If you are reading this article, you are probably already convinced that traveling and working are worth it, or at least you are seriously considering this possibility.

-For anyone who has doubts, here is a nonrestrictive list of reasons why you might opt for working remotely while traveling.
+For anyone who has doubts, here is a nonrestrictive list of reasons why you might opt for working remotely and use remote working collaboration tools while traveling.

 You get to experience many places and soak up the culture